pau1tuck/gaql_validator/LOG.md

   - Added parse() method with error handling and query normalization
   - Added _normalize_query() helper for query preprocessing
   - Added _validate_parsed_query() for structure validation
+- Updated with explicit type annotations for all variables:
+  - Added explicit type annotations for local variables in GaqlToDict methods
+  - Added explicit type annotations for parameters in the operator transformer
+  - Added type annotations for tokens, parsed trees, and intermediate values
+  - Added proper type annotations in the GaqlParser class methods
+  - Used modern Python 3.10+ style with pipe syntax for type unions
+  - Renamed variables in _normalize_query to better reflect their purpose

 ### src/gaql_validator/validator.py
 - Added comprehensive validator implementation